SalesforceSFDC/Apex/README.md

 Test driven development process is test development that occurs at the same time as development of code.

 Apex supports the creation and execution of unit tests.
 Unit tests are class methods that verify whether a particular piece of code is working properly.
+Unit test methods take no arguments, commit no data to the database, send no emails, are flagged with the `testMethod` keyword or the `isTest` annotation in the method definition.
+Test methods must be defined in test classes, that is, classes annotated with `isTest`.